 News of a positive result (meaning you have the changed gene)

 would be devastating.
-You prefer to live without knowing that you will some
+You prefer to live without knowing whether you will someday get Huntington's disease.

 You are concerned about how the results would affect your